VISITORS' GALLERY

 making.

-The Reference guitars was offered in various "off-the-shelf" options,
+The Reference guitars was offered in various "off-the-shelf" options, but for

 specification by filling in a special Hofner order form that listed every